Who is Vladimir Kara-Murza? The Putin critic involved in US-Russia prisoner swap

 The 42-year-old University of Cambridge graduate was arrested in April 2022 hours after CNN broadcast an interview in which he said Russia was being run by a “regime of murderers”.

-A year later, he was sentenced to 25 years in a Siberian penal colony in the Omsk region, where he now resides in a punishment cell only three metres long and one-and-a-half metres wide, nearly 6,000 miles from his wife and children living in the US.
-His fate was decried by governments across the WestEven from prison, he published opinion columns that were rewarded with a Pulitzer Prize
+A year later, he was sentenced to 25 years in a Siberian penal colony in the Omsk region, where he was consigned to a punishment cell only three metres long and one and a half metres wide, nearly 6,000 miles from his wife and children living in the US.
+His fate was decried by governments across the West.

 His sentence remains the longest handed down to a Kremlin critic since the fall of the Soviet Union in 1991.